 Once your appliances are in working order, clean your furniture.
 If you have not done so already, open all windows in your home to allow air to circulate and help your belongings begin to dry.

 Sofas, recliners, other upholstered furniture: As with mattresses, these items are usually unsalvageable after a flood and unsafe to keep in your home.
-Haul them to the curb, taking photos of each item for your insurance claim.
+Haul them to the curb, taking photos of each piece for your insurance claim.

 Clean all other surfaces, including windows, by first wiping away grime with damp paper towels.
 Be sure to look for places where dirt can hide: beneath bath mats, under counter edges, in floor vents.
-Repeat cleaning using the disinfecting cleaner, allowing hard surfaces to air dry but using clean paper towels to porous surfaces.
+Repeat cleaning using the disinfecting cleaner, allowing hard surfaces to air dry but using clean paper towels to dry porous surfaces.

 Shoes: If they can be washed, run them through the machine using a warm cycle and laundry detergent then allow them to dry in the sun.
 Leather shoes should be photographed and added to your insurance claim.

 Photographs: Place pictures in the freezer overnight, so they’re easier to separate without damage.
 Lay damp photos, images up, on a kitchen towel to dry.
 Once dry, give them a quick wipe on both sides with a disinfecting cloth and lay them flat to dry again.